jlinoff/pam/README.md

-In my view, this approach of using _records composed of fields_ does a better job of representing this type of information than a spreadsheet or a text file editor.
+In my view, this approach of using _records composed of fields_ does a better job of representing this type of information than a spreadsheet or a text file.

 #### Reason 3: Searching
 _PAM_ allows you to search records by their title or their field